Joeytribb/Joeytribb/README.md

 ## 📈 1) HOPE

-### A data-driven stock screener that ranks stocks by their probability of achieving a minimum 1% return on the following trading day.
+#### A data-driven stock screener that ranks stocks by their probability of achieving a minimum 1% return on the following trading day.

 ### 🔍 Results Overview

-The figure illustrates the profitability of  thes strategy by trading the single most probable stock each day using a fixed take-profit and stop-loss of ±1%.
+This figure illustrates the profitability of  thes strategy by trading the single most probable stock each day using a fixed take-profit and stop-loss of ±1%.

 <img src="results_overview.png" width="800"/>